 Despite the MSA, SFP modules tend to work best when brands are not mixed, which can create obstacles when optimizing equipment costs.
 You can either follow MSA guidelines and try to use lower-cost parts in different components of your network or simplify compatibility and utilize a single brand.
 The trade-off is usually between equipment costs and deployment time, but overall, MSA compatibility can be used successfully in most networks.

-Applications of SPF's
+Applications of SFP's

-Since the development of SFP, modernized advancements have been added to the mix.
+Since the development of SFP, modern advancements have also been added to the mix.
 Namely, SFP+ and QSFP are now available.
 SFP+ is a faster version of the same form factor.
 It supports speeds up to 10Gbps, and it typically works across shorter distances.
 SFP+ ports are usually compatible with SFP optics, but the reverse is not true.
 SFP+ cannot operate slower than 1Gbps.

 QSFP (quad small form-factor pluggable) is another transceiver with a range of support options.
 Ethernet, InfiniBand, SONET and fiber channels are all supported.
 The primary difference between QSFP and SFP is the quad form.
 QSFP can hit speeds up to 100 Gbps by utilizing four transmission and reception channels.
 QSFP is the powerful upgrade for systems that require huge bandwidth.

 For those getting started with SFP's, it is important to understand how frequently SFP modules can be used to bridge communications between devices.
 From there, it’s just a matter of matching the SFP design to the rest of the network.

 - What is OM5 fiber and how is it different than OM4 & OM3?

 - What does 5G mean for business networks?